Unirep/Unirep/packages/docs/versioned_docs/version-2.0.0-beta-2/contracts-api/errors.md

 ## 0x099cfcff
 - `UserAlreadySignedUp(uint256 identityCommitment)` <br/>
-The given identity commitment has already signed up in the current Unirep contract. <br/>
+The given identity commitment has already signed up in the current UniRep contract. <br/>
 A user cannot double sign-up in an application.

 ## 0x6767dda1
 - `AttesterAlreadySignUp(uint160 attester)` <br/>
-The attester has already signed up in the current Unirep contract. <br/>
+The attester has already signed up in the current UniRep contract. <br/>
-An attester cannot double sign-up in the Unirep protocol.
+An attester cannot double sign-up in the UniRep protocol.

 ## 0xd724105a
 - `AttesterNotSignUp(uint160 attester)`<br/>
-The attester has not signed up in the current Unirep contract. <br/>
+The attester has not signed up in the current UniRep contract. <br/>
 Please call [`attesterSignUp()`](unirep-sol#attestersignup)

 ## 0xd7aa5847